Naviden/AI-and-Big-Data-Course/08_Advanced Machine Learning Model.md

    Continue by calculating new residuals based on $F_1(x)$, fitting a new weak learner $h_2(x)$, and updating the model $F_2(x)$.
 Repeat this process for additional iterations until the residuals are minimized or a stopping criterion is met.

 #### Key Takeaway:
 Gradient Boosting builds the model iteratively by combining weak learners, each correcting the errors of the previous model.
-The learning rate \(\alpha\) controls how much each weak learner contributes to the final model.
+The learning rate $\alpha$ controls how much each weak learner contributes to the final model.
 #### Further Learning Resources
 - Watch this [short video series](https://www.youtube.com/watch?v=3CC4N4z3GJc) by StatQuest for more details about the math behind GBM.
 - Take a look at [this notebook](https://github.com/Naviden/AI-and-Big-Data-Course/blob/main/Python%20Code/Algorithms/An%20Intro%20to%20GBM.ipynb) in which we see GBM in action